centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![alt text](Manufacturing_Assets/3.3%20KQL%20Database%20OneLake%20Availability.png)

-2. After selecting the KQL Database click on the switch **availibility** to activate the OneLake availibility as shown in the screenshot.
+2. After selecting the KQL Database click on the switch **availability** to activate the OneLake availability as shown in the screenshot.

    ![alt text](Manufacturing_Assets/3.3%20KQL%20OneLake%20Availability.png)